IbrahimFadel/flux/README.md

 ## Usage

-Compile the project with cmake, then use the ssc compiler:
+Compile the project with cmake, then invoke the pi compiler:

 ```bash
 # pi warns about everything by default